Evaluation of amplifier parameters

 Three model architectures are also supported:

-Architecture | Description |
+| Architecture | Description |

-P (Polynomial). |
+P (Polynomial) |

-Memory-less polynomial model - suitable for simple cases without pronounced hysteresis. |
+The memory—free polynomial model is suitable for simple cases without pronounced hysteresis. |

-MP (Memory Polynomial). |
+MP (Memory Polynomial) |

-Adds a "memory" effect to the amplifier, improving the accuracy of time-dependent modelling. |
+Adds the effect of the "memory" of the amplifier, improves the accuracy of modeling time dependencies. |

-GMP (Generalised Memory Polynomial) |
+GMP (Generalized Memory Polynomial) |

-Extended architecture with additional cross terms - used for complex distortions. |
+Extended architecture with additional cross members — used for complex distortions. |

 Terms and abbreviations